 When and where did your bird learn the difference between right and wrong?

-How does your macaw know the difference between a $6000 bubinga wood armoire and a $300 manzanita bird play stand you bought from Windy City Parrot.
+How does your macaw know the difference between a $6000 Bubinga wood armoire and a $300 wooden bird play stand you bought from Windy City Parrot?

 What have you done to teach your bird chewing on the stand is right, chewing on the furniture is wrong?

 One of the things I suggest when somebody brings home a new bird especially a big bird like a macaw or cockatoo with a high propensity to chew is the following.

 Put the bird on your shoulder and begin to walk through the house telling the bird where he or she is allowed to land and chew on while making a list that the two of you agree on.